dagraham/tklr-dgraham/README.md

   <em>Weeks View: busy bar and scheduled reminders for week</em>
 </p>

+The _left_ and _right_ cursor keys shift the display backward and forward one week at a time.
+Adding _shift_ to these cursor keys shifts by four weeks at a time.
+The _space_ key restores the display to the current week.

 There are 5 cells in the _busy bar_ for each week day.
 The first (furthest left) displays a yellow square if an _all day event_ such as a holiday is scheduled for that date.
 The remaining 4 cells correspond to the 6-hour periods during the day:

 - 00:00-05:59 _night_